 The 3 R’s of Leadership ~ Reflection, Relationships & Resiliency

-I’ve often written about the slow death of the authoritarian leader – envisioning the demise of command and control thinking as the prevailing force in organizational life.
+I’ve often written about the slow death of command and control leadership – envisioning the demise of that mindset as the prevailing force in organizational life.
 It is slow going – isn’t it?
 At least it feels that way to me – even as an “observer” in my role as a consultant.

 The power issue hangs over us.
-Although there is a more enlightened language of leadership evolving – we have few examples of leaders and organizations that are truly charting a new course in the ways they manage their power.
-While it is necessary to distinguish power derived from formal authority from the many informal means of power within a system, most organizations are still structured to empower few people at the top.
+Although there is a more enlightened language of leadership evolving – we need more examples of leaders and organizations that are truly charting a new course in the ways they manage their power.
+While it is necessary to distinguish power derived from formal authority from the many informal means of power within a system, most organizations are still structured to empower a few people at the top.

 But there is another more subtle and insidious form of power that keeps people in line and emotions frozen in time – and that is the nature of relationships between formal “power holders” and their “direct reports.”
 I’m referring here to not only the power to act and achieve goals, but the power to express and feel what naturally arises for employees in the course of their work.